 Three considerations that are crucial when considering the success rate of a CICO approach are:

 1. What is success?

-This one might seem to obvious.
-Especially in the context of nutritional success the clear definition of „success“ is a missing piece.
-Are we just talking weight- and fatloss?
+This one might seem obvious.
+Especially in the context of nutritional success the clear definition of "success" is a missing piece.
+Are we just talking about weight and fat loss?
 Or do we consider wellbeing, sleep quality, recovery from training and every day performance especially brain performance factors that need to be considered?
-All the sudden a CICO approach will does not produce such great results anymore.
+All the sudden a CICO approach will do not produce such great results anymore.
 Food is energy.
 Calories are energy.
 Energy needs to be taken in, to be spent.
 One needs to eat to work train, train hard and recover.
-These three aspects that go beyond just weight- and fatloss need to be considered when defining the success of a nutritional approach.
+These three aspects that go beyond just weight and fat loss need to be considered when defining the success of a nutritional approach.

 2. Still no results despite a calorie deficit?

 Whats with the ones that still don't lose fat despite being in a calorie deficit?
 As a rule of thumb, the younger, leaner and more active a person is, the greater the results with a CICO approach.
 Statistically the majority of people that like to loose weight and body fat while functioning well and feeling great in their daily life are not on the younger, leaner and more active side.
 I regularly see clients that consult with me that are convinced that they are fat or can't get abs because they eat too much.
 After some analysis it is clear that they are far from eating too much or a calorie excess on a daily and weekly basis.
 And clients show me their nutrition history including periods of a severe calorie deficit.
 And they consult me because they still didn't loose the body fat they wanted to loose.
 Whats with these cases?
 Is there something else that matters beyond calories?

 3. Calories matter.
 They are just not the only thing that matters.